mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 4 An expedition or voyage goes wrong, leaving you stranded in the wilderness.
 Gain Survival 1 or Athletics (co- ordination or endurance) 1.
 By the time you fi nd your way home, your job is gone.
 5 Your work is sabotaged by unknown parties.
-You may salvage what you can and give up (leave the career but retain this term’s Benefit roll) or start again from scratch (lose all Benefit rolls from this career but you do not have to leave).
+You may salvage what you can and give up (leave the career but retain this term's Benefit roll) or start again from scratch (lose all Benefit rolls from this career but you do not have to leave).
 6 A rival researcher blackens your name or steals your research.
 Gain a Rival but you do not have to leave this career.

 EVENTS